artart222/CodeArt/README.md

 * You can install lsp for a language with `:LspInstall <language>`
 * and you can install treesitter with `:TSInstall <language>`

+<a id="update"></a>
+## How to update CodeArt:
+Run `:CodeArtUpdate` inside NeoVim after that restart NeoVim and run `:PackerSync` and after that again restart NeoVim!\
+unfortunately you can't update CodeArt on windows

 <a id="screenshots"></a>
 ## :camera_flash: Screenshots: